Construction Health and Safety & CDM 2015

 - Advising on the use of CDM 2015 – to ensure that duty holders understand what is required of them and how to comply cost effectively

-- Providing training on CDM 2015 – to help duty holders improve their awareness of and confidence in CDM 2015
+- Providing presentations and training on CDM 2015 – to help duty holders improve their awareness of and confidence in CDM 2015

 - Reviewing how CDM 2015 has been applied by duty holders – to identify potential gaps and identify solutions for cost-effective compliance